 A well written job description needs to give all the required information but still be short and concise.
 For reference, the job site Indeed reports that ‘job descriptions between 700 and 2,000 characters get up to 30% more applications than those with larger character counts’.

-- Where the role sits within the team, department and wider business.
+Job Summary – where the role sits within the team, department and wider business.

 Always start with a short, engaging overview of the role.
 It should be one to four sentences long and can include the following: